MAINTAINING THE JOB EVALUATION PROGRAM Sample Clauses

 MAINTAINING THE JOB EVALUATION PROGRAM.
 7.1 It is important that each party maintain accurate job descriptions and job ratings on an ongoing basis.
 Failure to do so will serve to damage the integrity of the program.
 It is the intention of the parties to periodically review jobs upon request and to complete a review of all jobs every four (4) years.
 The initial review shall commence following the complete implementation of the Joint Job Evaluation Program (varies between 1 to 4 years depending on the size of the program).

 MAINTAINING THE JOB EVALUATION PROGRAM.
-7.1 It is important that accurate job descriptions and job ratings be maintained on an ongoing basis.
+3.1 It is important that each party maintain accurate job information and job ratings on an on-going basis.
 Failure to do so will serve to damage the integrity of the program.
-JJEC will have easy accessibility to job evaluation documentation maintained in Human Resources.

 MAINTAINING THE JOB EVALUATION PROGRAM.
 6.1 Either the incumbent(s) or the supervisor may request reconsideration of the job description and/or the job rating by completing and submitting a Job Evaluation Reconsideration Form (Annex IV), stating the reason(s) for disagreeing with the job description and/or the rating of the job.
 Any such request shall be submitted within sixty (60) days of receipt of the Advice of Rating.
 Both the incumbent(s) and the supervisor shall be permitted to make a presentation to the Committee.
 The